Bedru-Mekiyu/my-weather-app/README.md

 git clone https://github.com/your-username/react-weather-app.git
 cd react-weather-app
 2️⃣ Install dependencies
+bash
+Copy code
 npm install
 3️⃣ Set up your API key

-Sign up at OpenWeatherMap
- to get a free API key.
+Sign up at OpenWeatherMap to get a free API key.

 Create a .env file in the root of the project:

+ini
+Copy code
 VITE_OPENWEATHER_API_KEY=your_api_key_here

-4️⃣ Start the development server npm run dev
+4️⃣ Start the development server bash
+Copy code
+npm run dev
 Then open the link shown in your terminal, typically
 👉 http://localhost:5173

 🌈 How It Works
 The user enters a city name in WeatherSearch.

 App.jsx calls the async helper fetchWeather(city) from api.js.